cyclonePort · Weather Surveillance Instrumentation

 Weather Forecasting — Storm Front and Air Mass Detection

-Wind direction shift is the single most reliable surface observation of a frontal passage.
+Wind direction shift is one of the most reliable surface observations of a frontal passage.
 A cold front arriving from the northwest produces a characteristic wind sequence: southeast-to-south winds ahead of the front (warm, humid, unstable air), often with backing or variable direction as the front arrives, followed by an abrupt shift to northwest behind the front (cooler, drier, stable air).
 This directional signature is detectable at the surface before the rain band, before the lightning, and before any visible sky change.

 Fire Weather — Wind Direction as the Critical Fire Spread Variable

 Wind direction determines the direction of fire spread, the location of spotting (airborne embers carried beyond the fire perimeter), and the positioning of safe zones and escape routes for firefighting personnel.
-Fire behavior models — including the National Wildfire Coordinating Group’s operational fire behavior tools — treat wind direction as the primary input controlling fire spread direction.
+Fire behavior models treat wind direction as a primary input controlling fire spread direction.

 A sudden, unexpected shift in wind direction is one of the most dangerous events in wildland fire operations.
 Wind shifts can reverse the direction of fire spread in seconds, cutting off personnel who were positioned safely upwind.
 Real-time wind direction monitoring at fire weather stations provides the situational awareness that allows crews and incident commanders to anticipate and respond to directional changes before they become life-safety events.